Spanish Present Tense: The Ultimate Beginner-friendly Guide (with Quiz)

 Irregular Spanish Present Tense Verbs: Stem-changers

 Some verbs change their stem in the present tense.
-Note that the stems of these verbs change in all forms except nosotros and vosotros.
-They’re usually categorized by the type of change, for example “o → ue” and “e → ie”.
+They usually change in all forms except nosotros and vosotros.

 “o” → “ue” Stem-changing Verbs